openfaas/openfaas.github.io/_posts/2020-10-08-openfaas-functions-with-github-actions.md

 The faas-cli:latest-root image has the faas-cli installed as the entrypoint, so everything set in args is passed to the faas-cli.
 This will work with any of the faas-cli root tags, you can pin to any specific version of faas-cli, for example: `openfaas/faas-cli:0.12.14-root`.

+We're also using using the second step in the workflow to get a short seven characters long SHA of the git commit to tag our Docker image with in the `Build and Push the OpenFaaS function` step of the workflow.
+In the last step of the build `Deploy the function` we're using the arg `--tag sha` which will call the OpenFaaS API Gateway for it to expect an image with the tag `latest-${7 char long commit SHA}`.
+This explains the tag we're using in the `Build and Push the OpenFaaS function` step as well.

 ### Add secrets to your GitHub repo for the build